 Nina Ottosson Interactive Dog Toy

-At around $50 it is one of the pricier options on the market at the moment, but should provide your dog with many hours of entertainment.
+It is one of the pricier options on the market at the moment, but should provide your dog with many hours of entertainment.
 It is also dishwasher proof, so you can keep it in a nice condition despite the inevitable drool which follows its use.
-Find out more about the Nina Ottosson interactive dog toy here.*

-Balls are a fantastic all-purpose Labrador toy.
-Whether your Lab likes to fetch them, gnaw them, bounce them, paw them or chase them around the back yard.
-The best balls for Labradors are ones that are fairly large, fairly durable and often with a bit of bounce.
+Balls are a fantastic all-purpose dog toy.
+Whether your dog likes to fetch them, gnaw them, bounce them, paw them or chase them around the back yard.
+The best balls are ones that are fairly large, fairly durable and often with a bit of bounce.

 The Kong Extreme Ball

-At around 3 inches in diameter is large enough to avoid choking but small enough that your Labrador should be able to pick it up and carry it.
+The Kong Extreme Ball dog toy*(paid link) is an excellent choice.
+At around 3 inches in diameter is large enough to avoid choking but small enough that your large dog should be able to pick it up and carry it.
 It is also bouncy, but puncture resistant.
 Designed with medium to large breeds of dog in mind, this ball from a trusted brand has been very well received.
 With numerous excellent reviews from owners of intense chewing dogs who are delighted with it.
-Find out more about the Kong Extreme Ball here.*

 The Everlasting Fun Ball